Azure/portaldocs/portal-sdk/generated/portalfx-data-masterdetailsbrowse.md

 /**
  * Invoked when the blade's inputs change.
  */
-public onInputsSet(inputs: Def.BrowseDetailViewModel.InputsContract): MsPortalFx.Base.Promise {
+public onInputsSet(inputs: Def.BrowseDetailViewModel.InputsContract): Promise<any> {
     return this._websiteEntityView.fetch(inputs.currentItemId);
 }